Canon 5D Mark III vs 5D

 Both the 5D Mark III and the 5D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 5D Mark III was followed by the Canon 5D Mark IV.

-Review summary: Canon 5D Mark III vs Canon 5D
+Review summary: Canon 5D Mark III vs 5D

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Canon 5D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.